Fancy food, cocktails and coffee, all within a gorgeous lifestyle hub at Seletar Aerospace Park

-The buzz: The Summer house is an English countryside-inspired restaurant, garden and bar at The Oval @ Seletar Aerospace Park, housed in a gorgeous huge conservation bungalow.
-Run by the 1-Group, the people who have brought you things like 1-Altitude and Una at One Rochester, The Summerhouse brings together all the big trends and trending players in Singapore's F&B: produce sourced from a local farm collective and kelong (ok, and Malaysia), coffee by Nomad the Gallant, some on-site farming thanks to good ol' Edible Gardens and lots of other little touches.
+The buzz: The Summerhouse is an English countryside-inspired restaurant, garden and bar at The Oval @ Seletar Aerospace Park, housed in a gorgeous huge conservation bungalow.
+Run by the 1-Group, the people who have brought you things like 1-Altitude and The Garage, The Summerhouse brings together all the big trends and trending players in Singapore's F&B: produce sourced from a local farm collectives and kelongs (ok, and Malaysia); coffee by Nomad the Gallant; some on-site farming thanks to good ol' Edible Gardens; and lots of other little touches.

-The vibe: The two-story black and white bungalow has sprawling verandahs, verdant yards, floral upholstery, high ceilings, ceilinged mirrors, beautifully restored old floors and even a pavilion perfect for weddings.
-They have an edible garden where they harvest fresh produce to be used in their dishes.
-In the backyard, they have a edible garden where they harvest fresh produce to be used in their cooking.
+The vibe: The two-story black and white bungalow has sprawling verandahs, verdant yards, floral upholstery, high ceilings, ceilinged mirrors, beautifully restored old floors, garden dining domes and even a pavilion perfect for weddings.
+In the backyard, they have an edible garden where they harvest fresh produce to be used in their cooking.

 The drinks: Besides the food, they've also incorporated nature elements to keep in line with the obvious on-going theme here.
 We especailly liked their signature Beetroot Hisbiscus Sling ($21), a concoction of Grey Goose vodka, beetroot juice, hibiscus, rosella, cherry brandy and Chambord liqueur that's perfect for anyone who prefers a light but tasty cocktail on a hot Sunday afternoon.
 Other cocktails include their Kaya Martini (Kraken spiced rum, pandan kaya, Malibu rum, coconut cream and white), Butterfly Pea Martini (Ink gin, Dolin sweet Vermouth and fresh butterfly pea flowers, $21) and a whole bunch of whimsical drinks under their garden martinis, all going for $21.
 You can also opt for natural and organic wines going at retail prices at their Cellar Door bottle shop.
 No corkage charge for buying and drinking on the spot.

 Why you'll be back: You love the chill vibe of this upcoming food sanctuary and you want some quiet time with your loved ones, far away from the hustle and bustle of the city.